ensconced/strand-animated-demo/README.md

 This is a simple example where the knot consists of one strand only.

-The demonstration in this repository limits itself to one section of the knot-drawing algorithm, namely the part that produces an array of points through which this strand should pass, based on the frame/graph that is automatically drawn on the screen.
+The demonstration in this repository limits itself to one stage of the knot-drawing algorithm, namely the stage which produces an array of points through which the constructed strand will pass.
+This array of points is constructed on the basis of a 'frame', which is just a collection of nodes with some of the nodes connected via Lines.

 **Not** covered in this repo: